MicrosoftDocs/azure-devops-docs/docs/organizations/billing/buy-access-tfs-test-hub.md

 2. You can use Azure DevOps Server features, like Basic or Azure Test Plans up to your total entitlements across Visual Studio subscription purchases, Azure DevOps Server CALs, and paid users in Azure DevOps.
 Based on your number of users,  [pay for users](https://marketplace.visualstudio.com/items?itemName=ms.vss-vstsuser).

+3. If you haven't already, sign in to your organization (`https://dev.azure.com/{yourorganization}`).

-3. [Add users](../accounts/add-organization-users.md) to your organization so you can more easily track these users.
+4. [Add users](../accounts/add-organization-users.md) to your organization so you can more easily track these users.

     These users are invited to your organization, but you're not required to use Azure DevOps.

-4. As the Azure DevOps Server administrator, [add these same users to Azure DevOps Server](../../organizations/security/add-users-team-project.md#add-users-team-project).
+5. As the Azure DevOps Server administrator, [add these same users to Azure DevOps Server](../../organizations/security/add-users-team-project.md#add-users-team-project).
 [Give them the necessary access](../../organizations/security/change-access-levels.md).

     > [!NOTE]
     > Azure DevOps Server doesn't detect what happens in Azure DevOps Services.
 Make sure to add these users to Azure DevOps Server and assign them the Basic access level.